MaskingTechnology/jitar/documentation/docs/monitor/logging.md

 * Asset that could not be loaded
 * Module that could not get loaded
-* Node that could not get added
+* Worker that could not get added
 * Procedure that threw an error